NOAA-EMC/RDASApp/.github/PULL_REQUEST_TEMPLATE/sync_submodule_pr.md

 #### 4. Ctest Results (required)
 > All ctests (e.g., ufo, fv3jedi, mpasjedi, etc.) must be run on at least one machine (e.g., Hera, Jet, Orion).
 > The `rrfs-test` ctest must be run on all supported machines.
-> Copy and paste the result of any failed cetests below and double check with the documentation if failing tests are expected.
+> Copy and paste the result of any failed ctests below and double check with the documentation if failing tests are expected.
 ```
 ```